TulshiDas39/LithiumGit/README.md

 ## 🌟 Support the Project

-If you find **Lithium Git Client** helpful, please consider giving this repository a ⭐ on GitHub.
+If you find **LithiumGit** helpful, please consider giving this repository a ⭐ on GitHub.
 It helps others discover the project!

 ---